MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-develop-custom-api.md

 1. Create a new API page.
 2. Name the page **API Car Model**, and specify **50101** as the page ID.
 3. Specify the **Car Model**  table as the source table.
 4. Specify `APIVersion`, `APIPublisher`, `APIGroup`, `EntityName`, and `EntitySetName` for your API page.
-These properties will effect your custom endpoint: https://api.businesscentral.dynamics.com/v1.0/<user domain name>/api/<API publisher>/<API group>/<API version>/companies(<company id>)/carModel.
+These properties will affect your custom endpoint: `https://api.businesscentral.dynamics.com/v1.0/<user domain name>/api/<API publisher>/<API group>/<API version>/companies(<company id>)/carModel`.
 For more information, see [Business Central API endpoints](/dynamics-nav/api-reference/v1.0/endpoints-apis-for-dynamics.md).
 5. Specify `EntityCaption` and `EntitySetCaption`.
-These two properties are generated in the entityDefinitions (https://api.businesscentral.dynamics.com/v1.0/<user domain name>/api/<API publisher>/<API group>/<API version>/entityDefinitions) which are localized and translatable.
+These two properties are generated in the entityDefinitions `https://api.businesscentral.dynamics.com/v1.0/<user domain name>/api/<API publisher>/<API group>/<API version>/entityDefinitions` which are localized and translatable.
 6. Make sure to set the `ODataKeyFields` property to `SystemId`.
 A SystemId field is a GUID data type field that specifies a unique, immutable (read-only) identifier for records in the table.
 For more information, see [Table Object](devenv-table-object.md#systemid).

 ```